bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 >You might have noticed that for some orders, no clear Tukey box shape is seen (minimum, lower percentile, median, higher percentile and maximum).
 This is because some orders only contain one or two data points (animal species).
 You can omit these by filtering of course.
 Or (even better) try to obtain a more complete data set.

+>To practice using box plots in Excel, complete exercises 6 and 7 on the [exercise page](excel_12_data_visualization_exercises.md).

 ### Line and XY-scatter plots

-Line charts are useful when you want to visualize trends or changes in data over time or another continuous variable.
-They are particularly good for showing how a particular variable changes over time or in response to another variable.
+Line charts are useful when you want to visualize trends or changes in data over a continuous variable, such as time, when measurements are taken at regular intervals.
 For example, a line chart can be used to show how the weight of mice has changed over time.

-On the other hand, XY scatter plots are useful when you want to visualize the relationship between two variables.
-They are particularly useful for showing the degree of correlation between two variables or identifying outliers in the data.
-For example, a scatter plot can be used to show the relationship between a person's height and weight.
+On the other hand, XY scatter plots are useful for visualizing the relationship between two variables or for displaying observations collected at irregular time intervals.
+They are particularly effective for showing the degree of correlation between two variables or identifying outliers in the data.
+For example, a scatter plot can be used to show the relationship between a person’s height and weight.

-In summary, line charts are best used when you want to show trends or changes over time, while XY scatter plots are best used when you want to visualize the relationship between two variables.
+In summary, line charts are typically used to show trends or changes over time especially for data collected at regular intervals.
+XY scatter plots are typically used to visualize the relationship between two variables or to display or to display time-series data when observations are collected at irregular intervals.

 In the example below, we will investigate the gain of weight between 3 different strains of mice.
 We will compare the weight during 1 year of wild-type, ob/ob mice and db/db mice.
 Both ob/ob and db/db mice are disturbed in leptin signaling.
 Leptin is a hormone produced by fat cells that helps regulate appetite and energy expenditure.
 The ob/ob or obese mouse is a mouse strain that has a mutation in the gene responsible for the production of leptin.
 It produces a truncated variant of the leptin protein.
 The db/db mice have mutations in the leptin receptor.
 Both strains eat excessively and are used as an animal model of type II diabetes.
 The data used for this example are fictive and generated by a script.

 ![ob/ob mice](./pics_11_data_visualization/ob_ob_mice.jpg)
 *<sub>Figure 19: The ob/ob or obese mouse is a mouse strain that eats excessively due to mutations in the gene responsible for the production of leptin.
 It is used as an animal model of type II diabetes.
 Source: https://en.wikipedia.org/wiki/Ob/ob_mouse#/media/File:Fatmouse.jpg.</sub>*